-- (a) Meticulous and proper processes were conducted in relation to the various activities that supported the calculations of the supervising actuaries. - (b) The actuarial calculations for which the Supervising Actuary is responsible have been subjected to proper controls and tested for reasonability in preparation for their implementation in the financial statements. - (c) There is sufficient and reasonable documentation for the actuarial calculations and processes. - (d) The level of detail in the report is consistent with the nature, scope and complexity of the risks embodied in the operations of the Company.
+- (a) Meticulous and proper processes were conducted in relation to the various activities that supported the calculations of the supervising actuaries. - (b) The actuarial calculations for which the Supervising Actuary is responsible have been subjected to proper controls and tested for reasonability in preparation for their implementation in the financial statements. - (c) There is sufficient and reasonable documentation for the actuarial calculations and processes. - (d) The level of detail in the report is consistent with the nature, scope and complexity of the risks embodied in the operations of the Company. - (e) The work methods, work assumptions and professional standards are uniformly and consistently applied by the actuarial team in the various insurance sectors.

-March 19, 2024 Shay Elgrably
+March 25, 2025 Shay Elgrably